CloudCoreo/cli/README.md

 4. Paste the token in a safe place so you can retrieve it to use later on.

-You may need to configure your access key and default team id the first time using CLI but you can also skip this step and pass these to CLI using flags `--api-key, --team-id`.
+You may need to configure your access key the first time using CLI but you can also skip this step and pass these to CLI using flags `--api-key`.
 You may set up configuration using:
 	`vss  configure`

-And then type your access key information and default team id as well.
+And then type your access key information.
 You may check you current configuration settings using
 	`vss configure list`

+Team id concept is deprecated in the latest CLI release and is not required anymore.
 ## Usage
 ```sh
 vss <command> [--help] [--verbose] [--json] [<args>]